Settorezero/Arlok/docs/assembly.md

 ## ARLOK assembly Instructions

+> Quick link to this page: [https://tinyurl.com/mountingarlok](https://tinyurl.com/mountingarlok)

+For italian users: this guide is also available in italian language: [assembly - ITA](assembly_ita.md)

 ### Preliminary Steps

+Note: When you see the screw measure in millimeters: this is the length of the threaded part.

-- You've already modified the 2 servos for the continuous rotation
+- You've 2 servo having 360° rotation OR you have already modified the 2 servos for the continuous rotation (see [Servo modification guide](servo_mod.md))
 - You've already assembled the Shield
+- Take also some little cable ties: will turn useful for making a clean job.

+Open the [ARLOK exploded view](./media/arlok_3d_exploded.stl) in a new window: this will turn useful for seeing how parts must be placed/oriented.

 Take the base (`arlok_plate_bottom`): Front-top side is the one with the arrow and the 2 slotted holes.
-We'll start from this piece.
+We will start from this piece.

 ![Arlok plate bottom overview](../media/instructions/plate_bottom_overview.png)

 You will use the big holes or the lateral "C" grooves for passing the cables.
-Take also some little cable ties: will turn useful for making a clean job.

-There is an [exploded view](./media/arlok_3d_exploded.stl) of Arlok: this will turn useful for seeing how parts are placed.

-When you see the screw measure in millimeters: this is the length of the threaded part.

 ### STEP 1
 Attach the 3AA-battery holder on the bottom of the plate using the 2x M3 8mm countersunk screws.